 Winner of five Emmy Awards, including a Best Actor prize for Kevin Costner and a Best Supporting Actor honor for Tom Berenger, Hatfields & McCoys currently is available for streaming rental or purchase on Starz, Amazon Prime, Google Play, iTunes and VUDU.com.

 Is it suitable for binge-viewing?
-Well, Hatfields & McCoys is by no means brisk — it originally aired, with commercials, as a six-hour miniseries, which is how it will be presented starting at 6 pm ET/5 pm CT Sunday, April 12.
+Well, Hatfields & McCoys is by no means brisk — it originally aired, with commercials, as a six-hour miniseries.
 But director Kevin Reynolds (Robin Hood: Prince of Thieves) and scriptwriters Ted Mann and Ronald Parker sustain enough narrative momentum throughout their sprawling yet satisfying saga to allow for the development of a half-dozen or so fascinating central characters, and the adroit sketching of several other intriguing peripheral figures, without ever getting bogged down in any single subplot or side issue.